 Yes.
 Though more difficult than simply writing your document within the template, it is possible to attach the thesis/dissertation template to a preexisting document.
 Instructions are provided on this website under “Thesis & Dissertation Template“

 We would love to help!
 You can contact us any time during your writing process and have us check your document’s formatting.
 If you submit your document to us, please do not make any changes until we have returned your document.
-Any future revisions should be made to the file we worked on.
+Any future revisions should be made to the file that we have worked on.

 We process theses/dissertations in the order in which we receive them.
 We receive the majority in the weeks leading up to the deadline.
 The sooner you turn in your document, the quicker we will be able to return it to you.
 If you wait to submit your document until close to the deadline, it can take up to 4-6 weeks before we will be able to process it and return it to you.
 We receive approximately 25-30 theses and dissertations in the summer and fall, while in the spring we typically receive 50 documents.
 Please keep this in mind as you prepare to submit for review.